About the BTHA

 Eventually, things came to an end in 1944 when the wholesalers and manufacturers were unable to agree on a common method for marking toys, and on Wednesday 5 July 1944, a new British Toy Manufacturers Association was formed at the end of the war years.

-You can find out more about the full history of the BTHA by reading our 70 year anniversary brochure opposite.
+You can find out more about the history of the BTHA on our 80-year anniversary page

 The Lion Mark – the badge of BTHA membership